 RIPTIDE™ HIGH THROUGHPUT RAPID LIBRARY PREP (HT-RLP)

-RIPTIDE is an ultra high throughput multiplex library construction technology.
+RIPTIDE is an ultra high throughput multiplex library construction.
 Each kit contains all necessary reagents to go from DNA samples to sequencer-ready libraries for up to 960 samples.

 - High throughput: Each kit produces up to 960 samples per day